wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/create-manage-teams/includes/01-introduction.md

 After this module, you will be able to:

-- Create new teams
+- Create new teams.

-- Create teams from existing resources
+- Create teams from existing resources.

-- Create an org-wide team
+- Create an org-wide team.

-- Manage teams
+- Manage teams.

-- Manage users in a team
+- Manage users in a team.

-- Configure dynamic membership for teams
+- Configure dynamic membership for teams.

-- Archive, restore from archive, delete, and restore deleted teams
+- Archive, restore from archive, delete, and restore deleted teams.